 Mariza is not a real beach, it is a platform built in the rocks surrounded by crystal clear water in a gorgeous setting just south of Limenaria.
 A sign in Limenaria shows the way.
 No taverna.

 In Aponisos a few kilometres west of Limenaria is a soulless salt marsh that you are more than happy to pass.
 Continuing a short distance from the lake and you will soon reach the coast.
 Here is a small pebble beach that is excellent for swimming.
 If a swim do not appeal, I can promise that the taverna does, the food is good and the view of the islands of Aponisos and Dourossa is peaceful.
 See picture further up the page.

-SIGHTS IN AGISTRI
+SIGHTS ON AGISTRI

 Agistri has no historical monuments, no famous monastery, nor any ancient temples.
 If you want to be cultural you can always go by boat to Aegina to see the interesting Temple of Aphaea, near Agia Marina.
 Or take an early boat to Athens to see as much you accomplish in one day.

 Skala beach promenade.
-The sunset is beautiful from here.

-ACCOMMODATION IN AGISTRI
+ACCOMMODATION ON AGISTRI

 If you are travelling during low and mid season, you'll have no problem to find a place to stay, even if you haven't booked ahead.
 However, it can be tricky if you arrive on a Friday or Saturday when the Athenians invade the island, but it tends not to be impossible.
 If you are visiting during high season you must pre-book.